 Actually, the Aha!
-Parenting website has over a thousand pages of examples showing how to teach acceptable behavior using empathic limits, so if you aren't
+Parenting website has over a thousand pages of examples that show you how to teach acceptable behavior using empathic limits, so if you aren't

-getting enough examples of how to teach acceptable behavior from these posts, please do some exploring on the Aha! website.
-I'm hoping you'll have
+getting enough examples of how to teach acceptable behavior from these posts, please do some exploring on this website!
+I'm hoping that you'll have

 an Aha! moment, which is this:

 There is no such thing as a brat, only a child who is hurting.